By Sara Bailey

 I googled post-natal depression and found a helpline to call but there was no one to take my call so I left a message.
 I called my Plunket nurse and she wasn’t there.
 I felt lost and abandoned.
 I wanted help and nobody was there… I took the Edinburgh test for PND online and came up with a high score.
 I was confused, I thought PND happened to people who were already depressed, or people who had terribly traumatic births.

-I can’t say exactly when I felt like I was out of the woods but I do know that somewhere around the time Honor was 2 I was off the anti depressants.
-I had tried to come off them several times feeling like I should be okay, but was often wrong about that.
+I can’t say exactly when I felt like I was out of the woods, but I do know that somewhere around the time Honor was 2 I was off the anti-depressants.
+I had tried to come off them several times feeling like I should be okay, but I was often wrong about that.

 I was asked not long ago what my message was when telling my PND story and I had to think about it.
 I decided what I really wanted to get out of sharing it was to just be real and honest and say that I wasn’t ok for a long time, and that is ok.
-Parenting is hard and messy and tiring, and sometimes if you’re really unlucky you get PND to deal with too and it’s even harder.
-I want everyone to know that this happens more than you realise, and if you are honest with people around you, there’s a good chance they’ll say ‘I had PND too’, or maybe even just say ‘actually I’m not ok’.
+Parenting is hard, messy, and tiring, and sometimes if you’re really unlucky you get PND to deal with too and it’s even harder.
+I want everyone to know that this happens more than you realise, and if you are honest with people around you, there’s a good chance they’ll say, ‘I had PND too,’ or maybe even just say ‘actually I’m not ok’.

 My youngest son is now almost 3 and even though I would say I no longer have PND I don’t know if my PND journey will ever really end.
 I don’t know when the official postnatal period ends.
 But I do know I will always be a mother and I will probably always have bouts of depression.
 There will be plenty days where I am exhausted and just wish I could sleep my problems away.
 Sometimes I might need anti-depressants to help me through and sometimes the love of my family will be enough.